2023 Most Popular Sociology Bachelor's Degree Schools in New York

 Read full report on Sociology at Queens College

 A rank of #5 on this year’s list means University at Buffalo is a great place for sociology students working on their bachelor’s degree.
-Located in the large suburb of Buffalo, University at Buffalo is a public school with a fairly large student population.
+Located in the large suburb of Buffalo, University at Buffalo is a public school with a very large student population.

 Women make up 70% of the sociology majors at the school.